This section discusses how to install MySQL from the latest development source code.

 internalsmailing list.
 See MySQL Mailing Lists.
 If you think you have a better idea on how to do something, send an email message to the list with a patch.

 After you have the local branch, you can build MySQL server from the source code.
 On Windows, the build process is different from Unix/Linux: see Chapter 6, Installing MySQL from Source on Windows.

 On Unix/Linux, use the autoconf system to create the configure script so that you can configure the build environment before building.
 The following example shows the typical commands required to build MySQL from a source tree.

-Change location to the top-level directory of the source tree;
+Change location to the top-level directory of the source tree; replace

-appropriate directory name.
+mysql-5.0with the appropriate directory name.